Electric Bicycle Buyer's Checklist

 Although e-bikes are becoming more popular, most bike shop employees, particularly in the US, are unfamiliar with electric bikes so it is best to speak with an electric bicycle expert.
 Email us at firstname.lastname@example.org or call us 727-474-1233 and an expert can help you with any of your electric bicycle questions.

 First of all, don’t be deterred, we are here to help!
 There are certain qualities that you will want to look for in a bike to ensure it will suit your needs.
+Below is your electric bicycle buyer's guide with a more in-depth description of each of the steps to decide on an electric bicycle.

 What is your electric bicycle budget?